EEEK… I’m about to turn 39!!! I can’t believe how quickly time flies!

 Since having my son (who’s currently seven and a half), cooking healthy, tasty food has become a new passion of mine.
 While in the past, I was never overly concerned about healthy food, this has changed since having my son.
 Not only do I want to nourish him and keep him as strong and healthy as possible, but it’s also important that I keep M and myself fit and healthy too (for Lil L’s sake).
 After lots of research and delving into medical journals, I concluded that the best diet for the family is a whole-food plant-based one.
 I’ve been vegetarian since the age of 12 and M has eaten vegetarian food since we started living together (13 years ago).
 Lil L’ has been vegetarian all his life.
 Whilst we’ve been gradually cutting down on animal proteins, since January 2011 we’ve totally cut them out at home.
 As well as health reasons, we’ve also made this choice on the grounds of compassion for animal welfare and the environment.
 M has also been inspired by a number of top athletes who eat a whole-food plant-based diet because, in their opinion, it gives them the edge over other athletes (less sickness days = more training days).
 More to come on this later…

 So, in this blog, I want to share our journey into the world of whole-food plant-based eating and other good stuff.
 My intention has been to create dinners that can be enjoyed by all the family, adults and children alike.
 All the recipes have been road-tested and reviewed by Lil’ L. They have also been designed to accommodate our busy lives.
-The vast majority of dinners can be made in 30 minutes and use ingredients that are easy to find in major supermarkets.
+The vast majority of dinners take 30 minutes or less hands-on time and use ingredients that are easy to find in major supermarkets.

 I hope you enjoy a bit of the good stuff as much as we do!